jes-sherborne/jquery-signature-panel-plugin/README.markdown

     </body>
     </html>

-## Using the built-in styles
+## Styling SignaturePanel

-SignaturePanel comes with two built-in styles: a minimal style that inherits most attributes from the page around it and an iPad style that follows the iPad's visual conventions
+SignaturePanel comes with two built-in styles: a minimal style that inherits most attributes from the page around it and an iPad style that follows the iPad's visual conventions.
+SignaturePanel uses minimal markup for its controls so that it is easy to add your own styles to integrate it into your application.

 ### Using the minimal style